RonyxDumb/Indie-Cross-Android/README.md

 FNF: Indie Cross is a massive community collaboration with the goal of bringing together an ultimate rhythm gaming experience.

 ### WARNING!!!
-In the Android Build, sometimes can crash!
+The Android Build is not optimized(and I won't try to do it), and sometimes crash.

 # Credits
 ### RonyxDumb (Android Porter)